SrikarKSV/vanilla-node-webapp/README.md

 The goals of the project:

 - Understand how expressjs works under the hood
 - Connect the small pieces that expressjs takes care of

-- Imitate the functionality that some useful middlewares take care of
+- Imitate the functionality that some useful middlewares takes care of
 - Study the source code of these middlewares to imitate their functionality

 **NOT** the goals of the project: